Part V

 Observable Patterns & Adaptive Logic: Balancing Compassion with Accountability

-Viewing the observable patterns sometimes clinically associated with personality disorder labels through the lens of unmet attachment needs can illuminate their underlying adaptive logic—strategies the psyche developed to survive profoundly difficult circumstances.
+Viewing these observable patterns through the lens of unmet attachment needs can illuminate their underlying adaptive logic—strategies the psyche developed to survive.
+This perspective fosters compassion.
+Simultaneously, we must remain uncompromising about the harm these patterns can inflict.

-Understanding origin is for insight; accountability is for action and repair.
+Understanding the origin is for insight; accountability is for action and repair.

 Understanding these patterns as adaptive attempts allows for compassion.
 While compassion for origins is vital, each member holds a shared responsibility for self-regulation and co-regulation within the group container.